sdercolin/vlabeler/readme/plugin-development.md

   labelers.
 You can refer to it for the usage of the entry selector
 - [batch-edit-oto-parameter](../resources/common/plugins/macro/batch-edit-oto-parameter): Edit parameters of selected
   entries for UTAU oto.
 The `labeler` is used to get the specific settings about `oto.ini`
+- [compare-oto-entries](../resources/common/plugins/macro/compare-oto-entries): Compare an input oto with the current project.
+You can refer to it for the usage of the `report()` function
 - [execute-scripts](../resources/common/plugins/macro/execute-scripts): Execute input scripts to edit the project.
 It can be used as a debug tool when developing a plugin.